o-t-w/blog/src/content/blog/html-renaissance.md

 Rather than abstracting away complex markup, much of the time UI component libraries are introducing their own complexity that obscures the simplicity of HTML.
 The ne plus ultra of this disease is the `<Box>` compontent that renders a `<div>`.
 Even as CSS and HTML become more powerful, many component libraries have entered a morass of complexity.
 HTML is endlessly configurable in a way that React code will never be.

 A lot of energy being expended to deliver what should be part of HTML.
 To take React component libraries alone, there's Shadcn, React Aria, Radix, Base UI, MUI, Chakra, Ant, Mantine, Origin UI, Hero UI, Semantic UI, Catalyst... those are just a few that come to mind.
-Each one has an overwhelmingly huge docs site.
+Each one has a huge docs site.
 They all work differently.
 When I look at the documentation for one of these projects, I feel like I'm learning an equivalent of HTML all over again.
-I already know HTML, but now I have to look up what props I can use.
 What if the documentation for a checkbox component or radio component or a dialog component was MDN?
 What if you didn't need to look at any documentation if you already knew how HTML worked?
 What if customising it for your brand involved nothing more than setting the `accent-color` property in CSS?
 Abstracting away HTML has meant there's a whole generation of developers where basic knowledge of the most fundamental language of the web is often lacking.

 Content creators make entire educational courses about specific UI libraries.
 Many developers could tell you all about their component library of choice, but wouldn’t be able to answer basic questions about HTML.